ianobermiller/show-historical-versions/README.md

 ## Output

-Output is formatted identically to `b2 ls`, that is:
+The file version listing is formatted identically to `b2 ls`, that is:

 ```text
 file_id  action  date  time  size  name